A Room of One's Own: The Four Marys

 The title of the essay comes from Woolf's conception that "a woman must have money and a room of her own if she is to write fiction".
 The narrator of the work is referred to early on: "Here then was I (call me Mary Beton, Mary Seton, Mary Carmichael or by any name you please—it is not a matter of any importance)".
-The two Marys were ladies-in-waiting to Mary, Queen of Scots; they are also characters in a 16th-century Scottish ballad, Mary Hamilton, about a lady-in-waiting who is facing execution for having had a child with the King, a child she killed.
+The two Marys were ladies-in-waiting to Mary, Queen of Scots; they – along with Mary Carmichael – are also characters in a 16th-century Scottish ballad, Mary Hamilton, about a lady-in-waiting who is facing execution for having had a child with the King, a child she killed.

-In referencing the tale of a woman who rejected motherhood and lived outside marriage, a woman about to be hanged, the narrator identifies women writers such as herself as outsiders who exist in a potentially dangerous space.

 Women's access to education

 The essay examines whether women were capable of producing, and in fact free to produce, work of the quality of William Shakespeare, addressing the limitations that past and present women writers face.

 Woolf's father, Sir Leslie Stephen, in line with the thinking of the era, believed that only the boys of the family should be sent to school.
 In delivering the lectures outlined in the essay, Woolf is speaking to women who have the opportunity to learn in a formal setting.
 She moves her audience to understand the importance of their education, while warning them of the precariousness of their position in society.
 She sums up the stark contrast between how women are idealised in fiction written by men, and how patriarchal society has treated them in real life:

 Women have burnt like beacons in all the works of all the poets from the beginning of time.
 Indeed if woman had no existence save in the fiction written by men, one would imagine her a person of the utmost importance; very various; heroic and mean; splendid and sordid; beautiful and hideous in the extreme; as great as a man, some would say greater.
 But this is woman in fiction.
 In fact, as Professor Trevelyan points out, she was locked up, beaten and flung about the room.
 A very queer, composite being thus emerges.
 Imaginatively she is of the highest importance; practically she is completely insignificant.
 She pervades poetry from cover to cover; she is all but absent from history.
 She dominates the lives of kings and conquerors in fiction; in fact she was the slave of any boy whose parents forced a ring upon her finger.
 Some of the most inspired words and profound thoughts in literature fall from her lips; in real life she could hardly read; scarcely spell; and was the property of her husband.